School Prayer Amendment: Reception

 The Freedom From Religion Foundation, American Civil Liberties Union, and Americans United for Separation of Church and State have all expressed opposition to this amendment.
 The Family Research Council has supported it.

+Polls

+In 1985, a nationwide telephone poll by The Washington Post found that 61% supported a School Prayer Amendment, 31% opposed it, and 8% had no opinion.

+In 2005, a telephone poll administered by Gallup found that 76% of Americans favor "a constitutional amendment".